-U.N.I Training offers personal training services, group classes and regular gym memberships to hundreds of people of all ages and fitness levels in and around the greater Montreal area.
+U.N.I Training offers personal training services, group fitness & dance classes as well as regular gym memberships to hundreds of people of all ages and fitness levels in and around the greater Montreal area.
 But like most other businesses of its kind, U.N.I has been affected by the COVID-19 lockdown.
 While recent events may have certainly slowed them down, U.N.I is determined to make the most of a difficult situation.
 Chris Ince, Owner & President of U.N.I Training shares his experience in this candid Q&A.

 Other than your business slowing down, and revenue potentially being lost, what have your biggest challenges been during the lockdown?